victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 - Compiler: I downloaded the [MSYS2](https://www.msys2.org/) tools collection to get `GCC`, `mingw-w64` and `pacman` package manager at once.
 - IDE: VSCode

 The code below is an indistinguishable mix of mine and the teacher's implementation (mostly his).
+Similarly, the text below is a mix of mine and the teacher's words.

 ## Pointers